Belle Strategies Consulting

 So here is how Sephora further increased their traffic:

-- Made it easy to pin from their website Sephora.com
+• Made it easy to pin from their website Sephora.com

-- Used email to encourage Pinterest engagement (pinnable emails)
+• Used email to encourage Pinterest engagement (pinnable emails)

-- Encouraged clients to pin their “beauty shopping list”
+• Encouraged clients to pin their “beauty shopping list”

 This growing social network provides unique opportunities to reach users in a new visually driven- way.
 Go ahead, try it out!

-With nearly two decades in the industry, Belle Strategies’ owner, Rachel Creveling, is a seasoned business consultant who crafts comprehensive frameworks that integrate operations, marketing, sales and HR to position her clients for optimal success.
-She excels at incorporating trending tech ethically and studied Strategies for Accountable AI at Wharton.
+With nearly two decades in the industry, Belle Strategies’ Owner Rachel Creveling is a seasoned business consultant who specializes in comprehensive company growth.
+By integrating strategic support and workflow optimizations across operations, marketing, sales, IT and HR, she creates custom solutions to position clients for optimal results.
+She excels at incorporating trending tech and studied Strategies for Accountable AI at Wharton.

 Get Social or Get Left in the Dust